 It is very common for the largest law firms to pass attorneys over for partnership two, three and four times.
-Each time the attorney is being tested: Do they really have the commitment to go the distance?
-If the attorney keeps working incredibly hard in the face of rejection and discouragement then the attorney’s resilience and persistence is often rewarded.
+Each time the attorney is being tested: Does he really have the commitment to go the distance?
+If the attorney keeps working incredibly hard in the face of rejection and discouragement, then his resilience and persistence are often rewarded.

-- The Law Firm Is Being Shaken to the Core By a Series of Departures and Needs to Set an Example to Keep People Around That the Law Firm Can Keep Exploiting
+5. The Law Firm Is Being Shaken to the Core by a Series of Departures and Needs to Set an Example to Keep People Around That It Can Keep Exploiting

-In some situations, law firms may be facing a sea of departures for various reasons and the law firm suddenly looks quite unstable.
-They may be losing top partners, associates and others as people feel they are on a sinking and rudderless ship.
+In some situations, a law firm may be facing a sea of departures for various reasons and it suddenly looks quite unstable.
+It may be losing top partners, associates, and others as people feel they are on a sinking and rudderless ship.
 In these sorts of situations, law firms will often attempt to prop up morale and keep you from leaving too.
-In these sorts of instances, you likely would have made partner anyway, but the process is just sped up.
+In these instances, you likely would have made partner anyway, but the process is just sped up.

 Keep in mind: Law firms will only make partners when they have to.

 When attorneys are made partners under these sorts of conditions, they are often less than excited.
 They may already have been considering leaving and have been in the midst of talking to other law firms.
 The attempt to hold on to the attorney is often met with skepticism by the attorney receiving the offer.
 In addition, because there is often a buy-in involved for these attorneys to become partners, they are often even more skeptical about investing money in what they perceive as a sinking ship.